 The three classic MPN subtypes are myelofibrosis, the most aggressive MPN; polycythemia vera, the most common; and essential thrombocythemia, the most indolent.

 Thanks to our leading MPN team at the Clinical Research Center for Myeloproliferative Neoplasms, we are at the forefront of developing new cancer treatments for these conditions, including innovative drugs to improve blood counts.
 As one of the nation’s leading MPN research programs, we are able to offer clinical trials of investigational agents, while most other cancer centers do not.

 Myeloproliferative Neoplasm Treatments

 Myeloproliferative neoplasms, previously called myeloproliferative disorders, can be challenging to treat.
 Patients may require years of therapy and follow-up care.
 Treatments for MPN generally are aimed at controlling disease symptoms, and your symptoms will help the doctor decide which treatment is best.
 Therapies may include one or more of the following:

 - Medications: Aspirin, hydroxyurea, anagrelide and interferon-alpha are the main medications for essential thrombocythemia and polycythemia vera.
 Ruxolitinib can be used in polycythemia vera patients not responding to hydroxyurea.
 Ropeginterferon alpha-2b was approved as a first-line treatment for PV in the United States in November 2021.
-For myelofibrosis, ruxolitinib and fedratinib (JAK inhibitors) are approved therapies.
+Ruxolitinib, fedratinib, pacritinib and momelotinib have received regulatory approval as treatments for myelofibrosis.
 Thalidomide, steroids and other hormones, and cladribine also may be used.
 Pacritinib received accelerated regulatory approval for patients with myelofibrosis and very low platelet counts (thrombocytopenia) in February 2022.
 On September 15, 2023, momelotinib received regulatory approval as a treatment for patients who have myelofibrosis and anemia.

 - Blood or platelet transfusion